 The YOICHI can be engraved according to your request!
 Simply select the type of engraving you would like, and send the design you desire and your order number to firstname.lastname@example.org

 As the smith does not mix chromium into the metal, your YOICHI pendant should be kept away from water.
 We have applied a layer of lacquer to give the pendant a measure of water resistance, but it is always better to be safe than sorry!
+As this layer will eventually wear off over the course of normal wear, it is highly recommended to replace it with a jewelry sealant (or an alternative) to protect the finishing of the pendant and maintain its water resistance.

 Due to popular demand, we now offer a stainless clad variant of our YOICHI pendant!
 The metals used in the forging of this piece are of a lower carbon content with a limited chromium mix in order to provide greatly increased resistance to water based corrosion.
 Please note that this metal is not fully stainless, and thus should not be left exposed to water for extended periods of time.